Econ 001 - Principles of Economics » Winter 2020 » Exam 1

 Consider the market for marijuana.
 Suppose the price of a vaporizer (which is used to consume marijuana) becomes cheaper.
 What is the effect on P and Q on the market for marijuana?

-A. P is unclear and quantity falls
+B. P is unclear and quantity falls

 C. Price falls and quantity is unclear

-D. Price is unclear and quantity is unclear
+D. Price increases and quantity increases

 Question #17